Whitney Ann Kroenke

-Whitney Ann Kroenke (born September 29, 1977) is an American heiress, film producer, and philanthropist.
+Whitney Ann Kroenke (born September 29, 1977) is an American heiress and film producer.

 Early life

 Whitney Ann Kroenke was born on September 29, 1977.
 Her father is Stan Kroenke and her mother is Ann Walton Kroenke.
 Through her mother, she is a member of the Walton family.
 She has a brother, Josh Kroenke.
 She graduated from Northwestern University, where she received a Bachelor of Science in Speech with a Major in Theatre.

 Career

 She worked as a choreographer, dancer, and actress for I Sing and the London production of Romeo & Juliet directed by Daniel Kramer.
 She has also produced several documentaries and the narrative feature The Power of Few.

 A philanthropist, she is the co-founder of the Playing for Change Movement, where she serves as executive director.

 In 2014, she co-founded Nine Banded Whiskey in Austin, Texas.
-Nine Banded Whiskey is a creative blend of fine barrel aged whiskeys made in the classic American tradition.